okfn-brasil/querido-diario-comunidade/docs/en/source/understanding/get-to-know.rst

 Querido Diário is the project that tackles this data desert by offering **a tool that expands access to information about Brazilian public administration** at its most local level - the municipalities - through the opening and centralization of electronic gazettes.
-It’s not an easy endeavor, particularly because there are **5570 municipalities** in the country and significant discrepancies regarding the existence and maturity of the online availability of their data and information.
+It's not an easy endeavor, particularly because there are **5570 municipalities** in the country and significant discrepancies regarding the existence and maturity of the online availability of their data and information.

 Pillars: the Values of Querido Diário